leviofanh/simply-discord-role-notification-bot/README.md

 6. Invite the bot to your Discord server using the OAuth2 URL generated from the Discord Developer Portal.

 ### Commands
-The first thing to do is to customize the message.
-There's a command for that:
+Set default message:
 #### //?setmsg your message

+Set a message when a specific role is issued:
+#### //?setmsg @ROLE your message

-You can utilize the following variables in the command:
+You can utilize the following variables in the commands:
 - {USER} - Mentions the user in the message.
 - {ROLE} - Specifies the issued role.
 - {SERVER} - Mentions the name of the server in the message.